 -

-Other things to budget for: Remember to factor in the cost of (a) getting to mainland Europe with a cheap Eurostar passholder fare or ferry ticket to start using the Interrail pass and (b) reservation fees which apply to some trains, especially if visiting Spain, Italy or France, see the Interrail reservations section.
+Other things to budget for: Remember to factor in the cost of (a) getting to mainland Europe with a cheap Eurostar passholder fare or ferry ticket and (b) reservation fees which apply to some trains, especially in Spain, Italy or France, see the Interrail reservations section.

 How to buy an Interrail pass